AhmadAL-Quraan/born2BeRoot/README.md

-# Notes

-* I have made notes about each concept related to the task as pdf's (easier to manipulate images) in Notes.
+* I have made notes about each concept related to the task as pdf's (easier to manipulate images) in Notes directory.

 # Topics I improved in